Skip to Main Content

 • Gasoline cost an average 18¢ per gallon in 1940.
 Source: U.S. EIA

-• In 1948, 59% of car buyers made the purchase in full cash.
+• In 1948, 59% of car buyers paid in full with cash.
 Source: Census Bureau

 Ask a Question